samratbhattarai20/TipCalculator/README.md

 The following **additional** features are implemented:
 * [ ] User can split the bill with up to 50 people.

+## Video Walkthrough
+Here's a walkthrough of implemented user stories:

 ## License

     Copyright 2021 Samrat Bhattarai